Sir Jeremy Darroch

 - Council member, National Centre for Universities & Business

 - Non-Executive Director, Marks and Spencer Group plc

 Sir Jeremy Darroch has a wealth of professional experience from positions in the fast moving consumer goods, healthcare, media, retail, technology and telecommunications sectors.
 He has FTSE 100 CEO, CFO and Senior Independent Non-Executive Director experience, and is therefore able to view the governance agenda from all angles.
 He has both B2C and B2B experience.

-Sir Jeremy is a Senior Independent Non-Executive Director of Reckitt Benckiser Group plc, Chair of the National Oceanography Centre, an Independent Director at Ahren Acquisition Corp., an ambassador for the World Wide Fund for Nature (WWF) and a Senior Adviser of Bain Capital and the Multichoice Group.
+Sir Jeremy is a Senior Independent Non-Executive Director, and Chair Elect, of Reckitt Benckiser Group plc, an Independent Director of Walt Disney Co, Chair of the National Oceanography Centre, an Independent Director at Ahren Acquisition Corp., an ambassador for the World Wide Fund for Nature (WWF) and a Senior Adviser of Bain Capital and the Multichoice Group.

 Sir Jeremy served as Adviser to Sky following 14 years of leading the company as CEO then Chair.
 During his tenure, Sky transformed from a linear satellite broadcaster into Europe’s largest multi-platform TV provider with over 23m customers across Europe.

 The company tripled in size and delivered consistent double-digit growth in revenues, profit and earning, creating over £24bn of value for shareholders and thousands of jobs across Europe.